tytydraco/yessleep/out/The_people_in_this_village_dont_stop_smiling_at_us.md

 " What is so special about today? " I ask, she grins and says to me " Oh, you will find out soon enough ". mother pulls my hand and drags me in. she thanks the creepy ladies and shuts the door.

-"stop being impertinent Clay, " she says, and walks away.
+"stop being impertinent Clay, " she says and walks away.

 At 6 PM we arrive at the center well again.
 I can’t help but think of what I heard from there last night.